How to Easily Start Geraniums from Cuttings

 6. Place on Heating Mat

 Although this is optional, your geranium cuttings will benefit from the warmth underneath a heating mat if you can.
-This will help the new roots grow more quickly and there is a higher success rate when using heat.
+This will help the new roots grow more quickly, and there’s a higher success rate when using heat.

 I don’t put a humidity dome lid over the new geraniums as the roots are prone to rotting in high humidity.